Steven J. Zaloga

+Career

+Zaloga is a senior analyst at the Teal Group.

 He has published many books dealing with modern military technology, and especially Soviet and CIS tanks and armoured warfare.
-He is a senior analyst at the Teal Group.

 He is also a noted scale armor modeler and is a host/moderator of the World War II Allied Discussion group at Missing-Lynx.com, a modelling website.
 He is a frequent contributor to the UK-based modeling magazine Military Modelling.
 He is a member of the Armor Modeling and Preservation Society.